 Making funnel cakes with sourdough discard actually makes them completely impractical in a carnival scenario — you'd need SO MUCH DISCARD to make that many funnel cakes.

-But this is a small batch recipe for you to make at home, and is a very practical way use your sourdough discard instead of throwing it away!
+But this is a small batch funnel cake recipe for you to make at home, and is a very practical way use your sourdough discard instead of throwing it away!

 What really took some troubleshooting was figuring out the best way to actually fry these funnel cakes.
 The ropes of batter have a tendency to spread out and fill the whole surface of whatever pot you're using, which makes them hard to flip without splashing hot oil everywhere.